BND Hamburger Icon

 It does not require updating from period to period.

-Aside from updating the values of depreciating assets, cost accounting means you do not need to bother updating the values of large assets on your balance sheet, even if they fluctuate over time.
+Aside from updating the values of depreciating assets, cost accounting means you do not need to bother updating the values of large assets on your balance sheet.
+This holds true even if the values of the assets fluctuate over time.
 Cost accounting can also prevent you from overestimating the values of your assets, which is important if you’re seeking financing or considering a merger or acquisition.

 Disadvantages of the cost principle